-500 copies of this public document were printed at a cost of \$2,237 or \$4.47 per copy (G.S.
+500 copies of this public document were printed at a cost of \$2,132 or \$4.26 per copy (G.S.
 143-170.1)

-LENCOMMUNITY college
+LENCOMmunity college

-Lenoir Community College (LCC) is part of the North Carolina Community College System (NCCCS), which was established in 1963 under enactment of a general statute by the legislature.
-The NCCCS, currently a network of 58 institutions, serves more than 750,000 citizens annually.
-One of the oldest institutions in the system, LCC is located in Kinston at the intersection of highways U.S. 70 and N.C.
-58. Its primary service area is Lenoir, Greene, and Jones counties.
-LCC offers both degree and non-degree programs serving approximately 3,500 curriculum students and 12,500 extension students annually.
-The following dates from 1958 to 2011 are significant landmarks in LCC's history.
+Lenoir Community College is rich in history and is one of the oldest institutions in the North Carolina Community College System.
+Chartered April 3, 1958, LCC is one of 58 community colleges in the North Carolina Community College System.
+The system was established in 1963 under enactment of a general statute by the legislature and it serves nearly 850,000 citizens annually.

+Located at the intersection of highways U.S. 70 and N.C.
+58, LCC's primary service area is Lenoir, Greene, and Jones counties.
+The College offers both degree and non-degree programs serving approximately 5,500 curriculum students and 15,000 extension students annually.

-In 1958, the College was chartered by the State Board of Education.
-In 1960, LCC began operations as the Lenoir County Industrial Educational Center (IEC) with Daniel C. Wise as director and approximately 80 students enrolled in classes that were held at Contentnea High School.
-In 1961, the vocational and technical curricula were initiated with classes held at Stallings Field, a former air base.
+Two years after the State Board of Education chartered LCC, it began operations as the Lenoir County Industrial Educational Center (IEC) with Daniel C. Wise as director.
+Approximately 80 students enrolled in classes that were held at Contentnea High School.
+The following year in 1961, the vocational and technical curricula were initiated with classes held at Stallings Field, a former air base.

 In 1963, the center moved to its 18-acre permanent campus and a new facility, later named the Bullock Building, and held its first graduation in June.
-Also in 1963, the IEC was separated administratively from the Lenoir County Board of Education, and the first Board of Trustees was organized.
+In the same year, the IEC was separated administratively from the Lenoir County Board of Education, and the first Board of Trustees was organized.

-In 1964, the board secured the status of technical institute for the center, and in November, the institution attained community college status.
-The Board of Trustees appointed Daniel C. Wise, who served until the summer of 1965, acting president.
-In 1965, Dr. Benjamin E. Fountain became president and the College expanded to 58 acres beginning long-range planning of campus development.
-In 1966, the first year of the transfer program was offered at Stallings Field.
-In 1968, the program was moved to the new Administration Building on the permanent campus.
-LCC was initially accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and has maintained it ever since.
+Soon after, the Board secured the status of technical institute for the center, and in November 1964, the institution attained community college status.
+The Board of Trustees appointed Daniel C. Wise, who served until the summer of 1965, as acting president.
+At that time, Dr. Benjamin E. Fountain became president and the College expanded to 58 acres beginning long-range planning of campus development.

+The first year of the transfer program was offered in 1966 at Stallings Field.
+Two years later, the program was moved to the new Administration Building on the permanent campus.
+LCC was initially accredited by the Southern Association of Colleges and Schools Commission on Colleges and has maintained accreditation ever since.

-In 1970, Dr. Jesse L. McDaniel became president and served for 18 years.
-During this time the main campus was expanded to 90 acres, seven new buildings were constructed, and the Jones County and Greene County Centers were opened.
+The '70s saw the expansion of the campus to 90 acres as well as a new president, Dr. Jesse L. McDaniel.
+He served in that capacity for 18 years.
+Seven new buildings were constructed, and the Jones County and Greene County Centers were opened.

-In 1988, upon the retirement of Dr. McDaniel, Dr. Lonnie H. Blizzard took the reigns as president.
-In 1989, a new building for aviation education was built at the Kinston Regional Jetport, and the Health Science Building was completed on the main campus.
-In 1998, the Waller Building was completed on the main campus at a cost of \$4.5 million.
+Upon Dr. McDaniel's retirement, Dr. Lonnie H. Blizzard took the reigns as president in 1988.
+The following year a new building for aviation education was built at the Kinston Regional Jetport, and the Health Sciences Building was completed on the main campus.

+The campus continued to grow with the A. Forrest Waller Building completed on the main campus at a cost of \$4.5 million in 1998.
 The building included a 650-seat auditorium.
-Dr. Blizzard retired after 10 years of service, and in July, Dr. Karin Pettit was named president.
-New construction at the Greene County Center provided a 15,000 square foot facility costing \$1.6 million.
-In 1999, the college purchased two acres of land on the corner of highways 58 and 70.
+After ten years as president, Dr. Blizzard retired; and in July 1998,

+Dr. Karin Pettit was named president.
+New construction at the Greene County Center provided a 15,000 square foot facility at a cost of \$1.6 million.
+Two more acres were purchased in 1999 on the corner of highways 58 and 70.